GoShikhar/UnityNativeEdit/README.md

 5. To test in the demo Unity project copy the `nativeeditplugin-release.aar` file (from the output directory) to the `release\NativeEditPlugin\Plugins\Android` directory.
 This file is symlinked to the Unity demo project.

 ### Etc
-1. NativeEditBox will work with delegate defined in your Unity UI InputField, `On Value Change` and `End Edit`
+1. NativeEditBox will work with delegate defined in your Unity UI InputField, `On Value Change` and `End Edit`, if you're using TMP_InputField then the delegates are auto Invoked on your TMP_InputField.
 2. It's open source and free to use/redistribute!

 - - -